sodadata/docs/soda-agent/deploy.md

 ```
 3. Create a namespace and a Fargate profile for EKS Fargate serverless deployment in the namespace you just created. <br />
 When you deploy a Soda Agent on EKS Fargate, AWS matches the Fargate Profile using annotation labels in the Soda Agent Helm chart.
 Without the profile, the Helm chart cannot successfully deploy. <br />
-Refer to [Troubshoot deployment](#troubleshoot-deployment) below if you encounter errors.
+Refer to [Troubleshoot deployment](#troubleshoot-deployment) below if you encounter errors.
 ```shell
 eksctl create fargateprofile --cluster soda-agent --name soda-agent-profile --namespace soda-agent
 ```
-4. Run the following command to verify which cluster kubectl regcognizes as the current one.
+4. Run the following command to verify which cluster kubectl recognizes as the current one.
 ```shell
 kubectl config get-contexts
 ```